pugal26/fsd56wd2-t__Pugal_Activities/readme.md

 3. The countdown will be centered on the page.
 Upon reaching 1, the "Happy Independence Day" message will be revealed.

+Alternatively, you can visit the live demo at (https://countdownback.netlify.app/).

 ## Project Structure

 - `index.html`: Main HTML file with the page structure.